|

 I thought to myself, What do hellhounds think of?
 Can they think?

-After flicking the last twig to the floor, I removed Shellie’s robe.
 Actually, she helped cast it to the ground.
-Elated to escape its cottony confinement, she stretched and moved around as if I had taken a collar off her.
+Free of its cottony confinement, she stretched and moved around as if I had taken a collar off her.

-Taking her hand and leading her to the shower, I imagined that bathtime would be as chaotic as Nightshade’s cleanings, and maybe it would have been if she were in her dog form.
-However, in her human form, she quickly acclimated to showering.
+Maybe it would’ve been… if she were in her dog form.
+But, in her human form, she quickly acclimated to showering.

 Despite my reservations, I leaned into the shower to assist her.

-The darker blood-stained areas on her skin were the hardest to remove, especially on her hands and feet.
-I had to incorporate various luffas and brushes to wash the burnt crimson color away.
+The darkest blood-stained areas on her skin were the hardest to remove, especially on her hands and feet.
+I had to incorporate various loofahs and brushes to wash the burnt crimson color away.

-My thoughts continued as I squatted down to clean her right foot for the fifth time.
+I needed to be in class very soon, but Shellie was with me.
+My worrisome thoughts doubled while I squatted down to clean her right foot for the fifth time.

 “Shellie, never hurt any of my friends or anyone—unless I give you the okay!”

-I added the “unless” because the first rule of everything is to always be prepared.
-And from past events, I knew others were out there willing to kill me to get my grimoire.
+I added the “unless” clause to always be prepared.
+Others were willing to die or kill me for my grimoire.

 “Do not—I repeat, do not change into the other you from last night, the beast you, unless I give you the okay.”

-I briefly paused from the scrubbing duties and checked Shellie’s expression to see if she acknowledged my rules.
+I briefly paused my washing duties and checked Shellie’s expression to see if she acknowledged my rules.

-Surprisingly, the shower experience went well, even though I found bits of flesh and fingernails while washing her hair.
+Other than that, surprisingly, the shower experience went well—if I ignore the bits of flesh and fingernails that I dug out from the base of her thick hair.

-As much as I wanted it to stop, there was no caging time.
+As much as I wanted time to stop, there was no caging it.

-Most importantly, I had perfected a lie to get Weird Nikki’s help.
+Most importantly, I’d perfected a lie to get Weird Nikki’s help.
 I sent her the sob story in a text while completing the final detailing of our crime scene clean-up.
-She agreed to a video chat, and that time had arrived.

-Shellie and I sat at the computer desk situated below my loft bedroom.
+Shellie and I sat at the computer desk situated below my bedroom loft.
 We had been practicing for the ruse, and our last attempt was perfect.

 “When you hear your new name, smile, wave, and look sad,” I repeated right before I pressed the dial icon on the video chat.
 Weird Nikki picked up on the first ring.